England to host Italy in Euro 2020 warm-up

 England will then travel to play Austria in Vienna on June 2 before hosting Romania on June 7 at a venue in England that has yet to be confirmed.
 The Italy game is designated as "The Heads Up International" in support of the FA's charitable partnership with Prince William's Heads Together mental health initiative.

-Italy, European champions in 1968, have been placed in Group A at next year's finals and will play all three of their pool games, against Turkey, Switzerland, and Wales, in Rome.
+Italy, European champions in 1968, have been placed in Group A at next year's finals and will play all three of their pool games, against Turkey, Switzerland and Wales, in Rome.
+Ryan Giggs's Wales will play Austria on March 27 as part of their warm-up for Euro 2020, the Football Association of Wales announced on Monday.

+The venue and kick-off time have yet to be announced.
+(AFP) ATK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)